Current Status

 Construction of the remaining contracts will redistribute available surface water from the existing canal network to wetlands located east and west of the L-31E Levee through a spreader canal system.

-The Corps awarded a construction contract for the L-31E Flow-way Pump Station S-705 with 72-inch gated culvert in September 2020.
-The nearly $8.2 million construction contract was awarded to Harry Pepper & Associates, Inc., from Jacksonville, Florida.
+In September 2020, the Corps awarded a construction contract — valued at nearly $8.2 million — for the L-31E Flow-way Pump Station S-705 with 72-inch gated culvert to Harry Pepper & Associates, Inc., from Jacksonville, Florida.
 Construction is ongoing and is expected to be complete in 2023.
-Construction of this pump station will provide for additional freshwater to restore the wetland and estuarine habitats located between the L-31E Canal and Biscayne Bay.
+Construction of this pump station will provide additional freshwater to restore the wetland and estuarine habitats located between the L-31E Canal and Biscayne Bay.

 Corps completes contract for Biscayne Bay Coastal Wetlands Project - July 11, 2017